The Final Fortnight

 Tishri 4 straddled September 23-24 on the Gregorian calendar last fall.
 At that time, the constellation Virgo appeared as it was described in Revelation 12.
 Many of us thought an imminent harpazo was being signified, and I confess to being among those who were disappointed when the rapture did not occur.

 Robert Jackson suggests the Revelation 12 sign was a one-year advance notice.
 The idea actually has some Biblical support.
-In those cases of "unusual" or "supernatural" births that were announced in advance, the announcement came before the day of conception, and in the one example where a time span was given (2 Kings 4:16) the span was one year.
+In those cases of "unusual" or "supernatural" births that were announced in advance, the announcement came before the day of conception, and in the two examples where a time span was given (Gen 18:10-14, 2 Kings 4:16) the span was one year.

 There are two questions concerning the Revelation 12 sign.
 First, if it truly was a sign, then why wasn't it visible?
 I personally expected a partial fulfillment of Isaiah 13:10 in that the sun would be darkened as soon as it rose on the morning of the 24th, and every news source would have its Jerusalem team broadcasting the event.
 I expected the sign to be visible on every TV set and smart phone on the planet.
 Most people probably would not have understood what they were seeing … but everyone would have seen the sign.
 Obviously, God's plan is better than my expectation, and the "sign" remained relatively unseen.
 In addition, even many who were aware of both the alignment and the Revelation 12 description did not see the connection.
 I don't know why.
 I'm not critical, but honestly can't imagine what a fulfillment of Revelation 12 would look like if this did not qualify.